Coaching Program Manager

 Stacy began her career in child welfare in 2011 as an intern and has since had the opportunity to work as an intake caseworker, practice coach, and supervisor in the field.
 Being able to witness and support others as they become passionate about the field of child welfare fostered Stacy’s passion for training and coaching.

-Stacy is married and has one furry child, a blue heeler–Australian shepherd rescue.
-She spends her time outside of work enjoying all that Colorado has to offer.
+Stacy spends her time outside of work enjoying all that Colorado has to offer with her spouse, daughter, and dog.
 While she still misses the Florida beaches (but not the humidity), learning to ski has helped her make it through winter in Colorado.